Asadp3406/public-speaking-coach/README.md

 This web application acts as a personal AI-powered coach, providing real-time feedback to help users improve their public speaking, presentation, and communication skills.
 It actively listens, transcribes, and analyzes speech patterns to offer instant, constructive advice.

 ![Application Screenshot](/ak.png)
-_**Note:** You can replace the image link above with a personal screenshot of your application running!_

----

 ## 🚀 Key Features